This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-What is IUGR?
+What Is IUGR?

 IUGR occurs when a fetus does not develop and grow as it should.
 Doctors can use ultrasound images to determine the size and approximate weight of a fetus and determine if it is growing appropriately or if it has IUGR.

 There are two basic types of IUGR.
 Primary, or symmetric, IUGR occurs when all the organs in the developing fetus are too small.

 Causes and Risk Factors

 Why IUGR happens is not always known.
 A baby may be growing poorly, but doctors may not be able to pinpoint the exact reason.
 There are many potential causes as well as risk factors that make it more likely a baby will struggle to grow and develop.

 The mother can be induced to start labor or a Cesarean section may be performed.
 If the fetus is less than 34 weeks, the doctor is most likely to continue to monitor the situation and decide at 34 weeks if early delivery is necessary.

 Complications of IUGR

-Babies that are IUGR are at a greater risk of having low blood sugar at the time of birth, at having a lower resistance to infections, of being able to maintain an adequate body temperature, of being able to cope with the stress of a vaginal delivery, and of having a high red blood cell count.
+Babies that are IUGR are at a greater risk of having low blood sugar at the time of birth, at having a lower resistance to infections, of being able to maintain adequate body temperature, of being able to cope with the stress of vaginal delivery, and of having a high red blood cell count.

 IUGR and Cerebral Palsy

 Backing up the evidence that IUGR can put a baby at risk for cerebral palsy is the opposite statistic: babies a little bit larger than average for their gestational age are less likely to have cerebral palsy.

 Preventing IUGR and Cerebral Palsy

-It is important to understand the risk factors and causes of IUGR to take appropriate steps to try to prevent it and to in turn prevent cerebral palsy.
+It is important to understand the risk factors and causes of IUGR to take appropriate steps to try to prevent it and, in turn, prevent cerebral palsy.
 Even with preventative measures, a fetus may not develop normally, but the more risk factors can be eliminated, the better.

 It is also crucial to monitor the fetus during pregnancy.
 If the doctor can pinpoint a problem in growth before it proceeds to rapidly, steps may be taken that reverse the risks and help the fetus grow and develop.

-If you believe your baby did not develop normally, was too small for its gestational age, and that your child now has cerebral palsy because your doctor did not make the right choices during your pregnancy and labor, you may have a case for medical malpractice.
+If you believe your baby did not develop normally, was too small for its gestational age, and your child now has cerebral palsy because your doctor did not make the right choices during your pregnancy and labor, you may have a case for medical malpractice.